WTO expects gradual recovery in global trade in 2024

 In value terms, the decline in merchandise exports was more pronounced in 2023, declining 5% to $24.01 trillion.

-However, there were positive developments on the services side, with commercial services exports increasing by 9% to $7.54 trillion during 2023, partially offsetting the decline in goods trade.
+However, commercial services exports increased by 9% to $7.54 trillion during 2023, partially offsetting the decline in goods trade.

 Regional conflicts, geopolitical tensions and economic policy uncertainty pose substantial downside risks to the forecast, the report added.